 The essence of BPMN involves establishing the location of individual processes and departments, along with their relationships to each other.
 This style of diagramming is generally easier to understand than narrative text, allowing users to explain relationships that may otherwise require experts to interpret.
 The right BPMN tool could even do wonders for your organization’s planning efficiency.

-Developed by the Business Process Management Initiative, BPMN can be a highly valuable tool for a variety of stakeholders, including:
+Developed by the Business Process Management Initiative, BPMN can be a highly valuable asset for a variety of stakeholders, including:

 External teams and third parties

 BPMN diagrams can provide these actors with the terminology to communicate their ideas and make decisions with a much greater sense of perspective.
 This in turn can ease collaboration and even boost morale, since everyone will be able to see the purpose and benefits of their own contributions.

 In essence, business process modeling techniques are a lot like flowcharts, just slightly more complex.
 They utilize graphical notation to outline process steps, the placement of departments and so on in order to create blueprints for businesses.
 Observers can then pinpoint specific areas in order to understand how they relate to each other, as well as how they can be improved.

 A BPMN model is made up of ‘pools’ and ‘swimlanes’.
 There will be multiple swimlanes within a single pool, with each representing different participants and responsibilities.
 Tasks and information can also flow between swimlanes, affecting them simultaneously.
 It goes without saying that different factors within a business are never entirely independent; by understanding the connections between them, you can get a clearer perspective of how the business works and how prospective changes may impact it.
 You can also understand how information and activities flow towards the endpoint of a process, such as a finished product or service.